Skip to Main Content

 Chicago

 Chicago Citation Style is used most often in historical research, although other humanities and social science disciplines sometimes use it as well.
 The first edition of the Chicago Manual of Style was published in 1906 by the University of Chicago Press.
+NOTE: the 18th edition of Chicago Citation Style was released in the summer of 2024.

 Chicago style actually offers two different options for in-text citations: